brettonsimpson/darkplotter/README.md

 # Installing **Package_Name**

-You can install **Package_Name** on Windows, MacOs and Linux distributions.
-In both cases, we assume that you have already installed the dependencies and the appropriate Python version.
-Now, there are two options to install **ClassiPyGRB**:
+You can install **Package_Name** on Windows, MacOS, and Linux distributions.
+In either case, we assume that you have already installed the dependencies and the appropriate Python version.
+There are two options to install **Package_Name**:

 ## GitHub

-You can install the latest sources from **ClassiPyGRB** by cloning the repository directly from GitHub:
+You can install the latest sources from **Package_Name** by cloning the repository directly from GitHub:
 ```
 $ git clone https://github.com/brettonsimpson/group-13
 $ cd package_name